-Remember Hot Pie, the portly little kid who travels with Arya in Season 2, who stays behind and away from danger so he can cook hot pies, and then reappears every once and awhile only for us all to collectively say, “Aw, I forgot about this little guy.
+Remember Hot Pie, the portly little kid who travels with Arya in Season 2, who stays behind and away from danger so he can cook hot pies, and then reappears every once and a while only for us all to collectively say, “Aw, I forgot about this little guy.
 Look at his little animal-shaped hot pies.
-How adorable.”?
-That’s Tyga.
+Adorable!”?
+Yeah, that’s Tyga.

-Tyrion Lannister, like Vince Staples, is memorable because of the fact he's hilarious.
+Tyrion Lannister, like Vince Staples, is memorable because he's hilarious.
 Both remain impossible to dislike because their own narratives are dark and heartbreaking, and the humor they have managed to find serves more as a shield than as a tool.
-Vince Staples is one of the most interesting rappers we have in front of us at this moment and, like Tyrion, his importance to where hip-hop is going is not going to be determined by whether or not he sits atop the throne of best rapper alive one day.
+Vince Staples is one of the most interesting rappers we have at this moment and, like Tyrion, his importance to where hip-hop is going is not going to be determined by whether he sits atop the throne of the best rapper alive one day.
 Like Tyrion, his story is more than that.